nomad-software/nomad.uk.net/markdown/articles/hidden-treasure-in-the-d-standard-library.md

 <script src="https://gist.github.com/nomad-software/362a34d07a6214a31bfd64328b7ffd51.js"></script>

 Notice the second argument to `parallel`? that’s the number of work units (i.e. consecutive elements to pass to each thread for processing).
-I’ve set it to `1` to indicate i want each element to be run independently in its own thread.
+I’ve set it to `1` to indicate I want each element to be run independently in its own thread.
 Smaller work units provide better load balancing, but larger work units avoid the overhead of communicating with other threads.
 The less time a single iteration of the loop takes, the larger work unit should be.
 For very expensive loop bodies, the unit size should be `1`.

 Now that the above loop is parallelized and each element is processed in it’s own thread, the execution time is slashed to 5 seconds.
 The program now uses multiple threads (and all [four CPU cores](https://en.wikipedia.org/wiki/Multi-core_processor)) on my computer.
 [View documentation](https://dlang.org/phobos/std_parallelism.html#.TaskPool.parallel).